At the return of Christ, all things will be restored. There will no longer be any death, crying, or pain.

 See the article Babylon, the mother of harlots for further information.
 She is the false system of religion that, in all ages, controls the rulers of the world.

-The multitude also praises Him “for the marriage of the Lamb has come and His bride has made herself ready” (19:7).
-Three concepts in this verse demand further explanation, namely the “marriage of the Lamb”, “His bride” and the word “ready”.
+The multitude also praises Him “for the marriage of the Lamb has come and His bride has made herself ready” (Rev 19:7).
+Three concepts in this verse demand further explanations, namely:

-The marriage of the Lamb is “our gathering together to Him” (2 Thess.
-2:1).
+The marriage of the Lamb is “our gathering together to Him” (2 Thess 2:1).
 Or, as stated by 1 Thessalonians 4:17, “we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord”.

 “It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints”.

 Her clothes are clean, which does not only mean that she is forgiven, for her “fine linen is the righteous acts of the saints”.
 She therefore also has “overcome”:

 “He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne” (Rev 3:21).